-A while back, one of our clients called to inquire about our thoughts on the article, IRA Rollover Ruling Stuns Advisers and Savers.
+A while back, one of our clients called to inquire about our thoughts on the article, IRA Rollovers Ruling Stuns Advisers and Savers.
 After reading it, I can certainly understand how the terminology in the article can be very confusing for the average person, so let’s clarify a few of things regarding this.

 What is the difference between Transfers, Direct Rollovers, and 60-Day Rollovers?